asokolsky/multi-mini-monitor/README.md

 # multi-mini-monitor

-This is an [electron](https://electronjs.org) application presenting the realtime status of the multiple remote hosts exposed by multiple remote [systeminformation-api](https://github.com/asokolsky/systeminformation-api) REST services.
+This is an [electron](https://electronjs.org) application presenting the realtime status of the multiple remote hosts exposed via [systeminformation-api](https://github.com/asokolsky/systeminformation-api) REST services.

 # Installing